sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ![image](https://user-images.githubusercontent.com/47282725/165838968-835807bf-bfcc-4d5f-9f32-dabe910d8b1f.png)

 ### YANG schema
-1. Schema defines each event.
+1. YANG schema is written for every event.
-2. An event is classified by source & tag.
-3. An event is defined with all the possible parameters for that event and timestamp.
-4. The schema marks parameters that are key to identify an event.
-5. An event is identified by source, tag and key-parameter values.
-6. Schema is maintained in multiple files as one per source (src/sonic-yang-models/yang-events/events-bgp.yang)
+2. Schema is maintained in multiple files as one per source (src/sonic-yang-models/yang-events/events-bgp.yang)
-7. All the schema files are copied into one single location (e.g. /usr/shared/sonic/events) in the install image.
+3. All the schema files are copied into one single location (e.g. /usr/shared/sonic/events) in the install image.
-8. The schema for processes running in host are copied into this location at image creation/install time.
+4. The schema for processes running in host are copied into this location at image creation/install time.
-9. The schema for processes running inside the containers are held inside the containers and copied into the shared location on the first run.
+5. The schema for processes running inside the containers are held inside the containers and copied into the shared location on the first run.
 This allows for independent container upgrade scenarios.
-10. NB clients could use the schema to understand/analyze the events
+6. NB clients could use the schema to understand/analyze the events

 ### Event APIs
 The Event API is provided as part of libswsscommon with API definition in a header file.

-#### Reporting API
 ```
 /*
  * Events library